Run Day Schedule

 Baggage Check ($2 per bag)

-There will be a $2 fee for baggage check, with proceeds going to our Partner Charities.
+There will be a $2 fee for baggage check, with proceeds going to our highest fundraising Partner Charity.

 - Start Corrals